Dallas Employment Lawyer

 - Reporting accounting abuses or illegal activity in a publicly-traded company

 - Reporting resident care abuses of certain assisted living, nursing, and medical care institutions

 The most important factor for proving unlawful retaliation is timing and proof that the employer's decision-maker had knowledge of the employee's protected activity at the time the termination decision was made.
-Courts generally infer a strong causal connection supporting unlawful retaliation if an employee is discharged only a short period of time after engaging in the protected activity where an employer has knowledge.
+Courts generally infer a strong causal connection supporting unlawful retaliation if an employee is discharged only a short period of time after engaging in protected activity where an employer has knowledge.
 This is not the case where the employer is able to demonstrate that the company made the termination decision before the employee engaged in the protected activity.

-Strong wrongful termination retaliation cases also generally include evidence that the employer did not discharge employees who did not engage in protected activity under substantially similar circumstances, failed to observe its company policies, and/or made derogatory comments directed at the employee's protected activity.
+Strong retaliation cases also generally include evidence that the employer did not discharge employees who did not engage in protected activity under substantially similar circumstances, failed to observe its company policies, and/or made derogatory comments directed at the employee's protected activity.